xinmiao14/opensky-flight-pipeline/README.md

 # OpenSky Flight Data Pipeline

 ## Overview
 This project fetches live flight telemetry data from the OpenSky Network API, processes and cleans it using Python, and stores structured flight information in a PostgreSQL database.
-It also exposes a FastAPI-based API to trigger data ingestion and monitor status.
+It exposes a FastAPI-based API to trigger data ingestion and run analytic queries.

 ## Features
-- FastAPI server with `/fetch-flights` endpoint
+- FastAPI server with multiple endpoints:
+  - `/fetch-flights`: Fetch and ingest fresh flight data
+  - `/flight-counts-by-origin-country`: Query flight counts grouped by origin country
+  - `/fastest-and-slowest-ground-speed-by-origin-country`: Query fastest and slowest ground speeds by origin country
+  - `/average-ground-speed-of-flights-with-and-without-squawk`: Compare average speeds based on squawk presence
 - Real-time data fetching from OpenSky Network
 - Data cleaning and validation using pandas
 - PostgreSQL storage with psycopg2-binary
-- Unit and integration tests planned with pytest
+- Full unit and integration tests using pytest
+- Modular codebase separating fetching, cleaning, loading, and database management

 ## Tech Stack
 - Python